ZJerry/VAE-BN/README.md

    Combine two sub-modules of CVAE (encoder+classifier) as the classifier for subsequent attacks:

      python model_combine.py -d=mnist(/svhn/gtsrb)

+   >**Note**: If you wanna skip the above two steps or reproduce the same results in the paper, please download the models files ending with '.h5' from aforementioned Google Drive address and save them in the folder 'models'.

 ## Craft an attack to generate adversarial data